-1) Status of Existing Charter and Authorizer Oversight: Charter and Authorizer Limits on Future Growth and Supervision Disclosure; Charter Amendments & Supervision
+1) Status of Existing Charter and Authorizer Oversight: Charter and Authorizer Limits on Future Growth and Supervision Disclosure

-The POS should disclose the nature, experience, organization, and legal status of the charter school's sponsor, and should describe key provisions of the charter school's charter and agreements with, and other requirements of, its sponsor as well as provide a full copy of the charter contract in the POS' appendices (or if too large, a link to obtain access to the full charter documents is appropriate so long as the link survives post-closing).
-The POS should disclose all significant contractual and regulatory provisions (and, if applicable, all by-law provisions) relating to the authorizer's oversight of and assistance to the charter school including governance and administration and approval of the financing transaction (including the nature of any periodic reports the charter must furnish the authorizer, sponsor, and any other regulatory bodies).
+The POS should disclose the nature, experience, organization, and legal status of the charter school's sponsor, and should describe key provisions of the charter school's charter and agreements with, and other requirements of, its sponsor as well as provide a full copy of the charter contract in the POS' appendices.
+The POS should disclose all significant contractual and regulatory provisions (and, if applicable, all by-law provisions) relating to authorizer oversight of and assistance to the charter school including governance and administration, and approval of the financing transaction.
 If a charter school does not conform to applicable charter provisions or authorizer requirements, the POS should disclose the non-conformity and discuss the potential impact upon, or consequences for, the charter school's continued existence and operations as well as plans to cure such non-conformity.
-The POS should also disclose any enrollment and grade limitations and conditions contained in the school's charter (e.g., classsize limits) and other restrictions on the charter school's operations and mission.
-If the charter requires amendments to accommodate the proposed transaction or the future expansion model of the school, the POS should address the status of those amendments and the risks of nonapproval.
-If charter sponsor has a website that provides the details recommended herein, a link to that website can be used in lieu of extensive POS disclosure.
+The POS should also disclose any enrollment and grade limitations and conditions contained in the school's charter (e.g., class-size limits) and other restrictions on the charter school's operations and mission.
+If the charter requires amendments to accommodate the proposed transaction or the future expansion model of the school, the POS should address the status of those amendments and the risks of non-approval disclosed.

-Lastly, the POS should disclose any formal inquiries by the charter sponsor or authorizer within the last three years, and the charter school's timeliness and the completeness of all filing requirements with the authorizer and sponsor.
+The POS should disclose the sponsor's ongoing review and supervision of the charter school, and the nature of any periodic reports the charter must furnish the authorizer, sponsor, and any other regulatory bodies.
+The POS should disclose any recent or ongoing inquiries by the sponsor or authorizer, and the charter school's timeliness and the completeness of all filing requirements with the authorizer and sponsor.